BlogTechnical

 AI crawlability audit: what Writesonic found when they tested 62 webpage elements across 6 AI crawlers — and what it means for your site

 JSON-LD, the format Google recommends for structured data, scored zero out of six for readability across the six major AI crawlers that Writesonic tested.
-If your AI optimisation strategy is built on schema markup, this study changes the calculation.
+If your AI crawlability strategy is built on schema markup, this study changes the calculation.

 0 / 6